 You’ve got a great idea for a business.
 The next step?
 Well, there are several.
 But one of the most important is getting down to the nitty-gritty details of building something tangible that you can actually distribute and sell as a product or service…even if you have no experience doing so.
+You may visit ideaflight.com for more information.
 Sounds daunting?
-It doesn’t have to be!

 I studied Biomedical Engineering in college and worked as an engineer for five years before quitting my job and starting my own business making and selling jewelry on Etsy.
 I had never made jewelry before I started my company, which was aptly named “Something Borrowed Bling.”
 The first time I made a pair of earrings out of polymer clay, I was instantly hooked.
 Soon, my friends and family were asking me to make them jewelry for their birthdays and special occasions.

 I started selling on Etsy in 2005 with no experience, a cheap digital camera from Target and a few items that I made in my kitchen.
 After a few months of selling on Etsy, earning a small profit every month and seeing my work featured in magazines like In Style Weddings, I decided to quit my engineering job and go into business full-time as an online retailer.

 Here are five key principles you can use when starting your own business from scratch: Peter DeCaprio

 Something drew you to the idea for your new company — whether it’s a new technology, a service that fills a need or an opportunity to make money.
 This “something” is likely something you’re already an expert in and enjoy doing (or would like to continue doing).
 You might be wondering how the Internet fits into the equation when considering your talents; there are many opportunities online when it comes to launching your own business.
 For example, my talent was in designing and making jewelry.
 I took what I enjoyed most about my hobby and transferred it into a virtual storefront on Etsy where anyone in the world could see and purchase my work!

 2) Stay Small